virendrabisht2006/stock-calculator-web/README.md

 # StockCalculatorWeb
 StockCalculatorWeb is a UI for Stock application which expose multiple rest end point for service.
-StockCalculatorWeb is in development phase.
 Like stock list, high traded stock, dividend per stock etc for more detail please go through readme for stock application below. https://github.com/virendrabisht2006/Stocks/blob/master/README.md

+Note- StockCalculatorWeb is in development phase.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.2.